-The Rottweiler breed history advanced by breed clubs first formed in Germany in 1914––the year in which The New York Times first mentioned Rottweilers––holds that Rotts are descended from the molosser dogs used by the Roman legions to herd the cattle and sheep they kept as their food supply, and to help in attacking barbarian invaders.
+Rottweiler breed clubs first formed in Germany in 1914––the year in which The New York Times first mentioned Rottweilers––have long advanced a claim that Rotts are descended from the molosser dogs used by the Roman legions to herd the cattle and sheep they kept as their food supply, and to help in attacking barbarian invaders.

 Rottweilers are said to have remained in use throughout the Middle Ages as livestock herding and guarding dogs.
-But more than 1,400 years and perhaps 700 dog generations elapsed between the end of Roman occupation of Germany and the earliest documentation of dogs called Rottweilers, during which time the Roman molossers had ample opportunity to mix and mingle with every other sort of dog in the region.
+But more than 1,400 years and perhaps 700 dog generations elapsed between the end of Roman occupation of Germany and the earliest documentation of dogs called Rottweilers.
+During that time the Roman molossers had ample opportunity to mix and mingle with every other sort of dog in Europe.
 By 1882 the Roman influence would have been diluted beyond recognition.

 The first documentation of Rottweiler-like dogs in a more-or-less unbroken line to the dogs of today indicates that some may have been used much like the ancestors of modern pit bulls, to assist butchers in cornering and holding animals for slaughter.

-But Rottweiler history diverged from pit bull history in that while pit bull ancestors were increasingly used in baiting competitions, presumed Rottweiler ancestors became best known as cart-and-sled-pullers.
+But Rottweiler history split from pit bull history in that while pit bull ancestors were increasingly used in baiting competitions, presumed Rottweiler ancestors became best known as cart-and-sled-pullers.

 Dangerous behavior would have been discouraged in cart-and-sled-pullers, who would have been working in close proximity to many other dogs, humans, horses, and other animals.

-This leads to the supposition that the “Rottweilers” said to have existed in Europe before the time of Herr Dobermann were more large black-and-tan dogs who physically resembled Rottweilers than behavioral ancestors of those who have in more recent times become notorious for surly demeanor, even when not actually mauling anyone.
+This leads to the supposition that the “Rottweilers” said to have existed in Europe before the time of Herr Dobermann were large black-and-tan dogs who physically resembled Rottweilers, more than behavioral ancestors of those who have in recent times become notorious for surly demeanor, even when not actually mauling anyone.